jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

 <a name="Overview"></a>
 ## Overview ##

-Working with computers is a craft, and as any craftsman will tell you, "Check twice, cut once."
-Reading with your eyes is one check; the second is listening.
-When you read and listen, you check twice and greatly reduce your errors when working.
+In a [famous scene](https://www.youtube.com/watch?v=hShY6xZWVGE) from the movie [Star Trek IV: The Voyage Home](http://www.imdb.com/title/tt0092007/), chief engineer Scotty attempts to talk to a vintage PC.
+When the computer fails to respond, Scotty is handed a mouse — whereupon he holds the mouse like a microphone and says "Hello, computer."

-That is the driving principle behind voice and speech in the Universal Windows Platform (UWP).
-It provides a robust, extensible framework for incorporating voice and speech in your apps through speech recognition, natural language interpretation, and speech synthesis.
-Combine these features and you have Cortana: the most powerful "personal assistant" available on any platform.
+Voice input and output, once considered a novelty in computer applications, are becoming more commonplace every day.
+That is the driving principle behind voice and speech APIs in the Universal Windows Platform (UWP), which, combined with [Microsoft Cortana](https://www.microsoft.com/en-us/mobile/experiences/cortana/), provides a robust, extensible framework for building apps that react to voice commands and respond in kind with vocalizations of their own.
+Incorporating voice and speech in your apps is good not only for usability, but for accessibility as well.

-Cortana is much more than a simple reminder service or interactive search interface.
-She offers a robust and comprehensive framework for seamlessly incorporating functionality from your app or service into the Cortana experience via simple mechanisms that can be leveraged to handle even the most complex logic flows.

-In this lab, you will use Visual Studio 2017 to create a UWP app named Factoid that integrates with Cortana to provide users with random, interesting facts, and that incorporates voice commands, speech synthesis, and semantic interpretation.
+In this lab, you will use Visual Studio 2017 to create a UWP app named Factoid that integrates with Cortana to present users with random, interesting facts, and that incorporates voice commands and speech synthesis to interact with users as naturally as they interact with each other.

 <a name="Objectives"></a>
 ### Objectives ###